buildtesters/buildtest/docs/contributing/github_integration.rst

 GitHub Integrations
 ====================

-buildtest has several github integration, including automated CI checks during PR that maintainers will check during the code review.
-You should check results from the `github actions <https://github.com/buildtesters/buildtest/actions>`_ that are also typically linked as part of the pull request ci checks.
-You should make sure code is formatted via black as we have automated checks for python formatting.
-If you have not setup the black hook check out :ref:`black_hook`
+buildtest has several CI checks that are run when you create a Pull Request, it is your responsibility to review the CI checks and make sure all checks are passing.
+Each pull request will show the CI checks, you can see the `github actions <https://github.com/buildtesters/buildtest/actions>`_ that are also typically linked as part of the pull request.

 Coverage
 ---------